juekr/alfred-podcast-search/README.md

 ![podcastindex api credentials](./media/podcastindex%20api%20credentials.png?raw=true)

-## PHP
+## This workflow's PHP code

-While you're at it, you can check what the PHP code in the workflow does, if you're curious.
-Or you just trust the random stranger from the internet.
+You should definitely check what the PHP code in the Alfred workflow does ... or you just trust a random stranger from the internet.

 To make things easier for you, here's the relevant code:

 ```php
 <?php